AUGUST 2025

 EARLY FORD V8 CLUB OF AMERICA WEBSITE: www.earlyfordv8.org

-The meeting will be held at our regular spot, the North Domingo Baca Multi-generational Center one block north of Wyoming and Paseo Del Norte.
-See you there!
+The August 5th meeting will be held at our regular spot, the North Domingo Baca Multi-generational Center one block north of Wyoming and Paseo Del Norte.
+Andy Steele will brief us on computer related security and artificial intelligence.
+This is an exciting and possibly scary topic for most of us.
+Find out all about it.
+See announcement in this newsletter.

 Joe Abbin